Data, Infrastructure and Sustainability Summit UK

 Data Management: Shaping Innovation, Efficiency and Compliance

-Explore how to manage vast, complex datasets whilst maintaining agility, security and good governance
+Join this roundtable to explore how to manage vast, complex datasets whilst maintaining agility, security and good governance.

 Cybersecurity in a New Age: How is AI being used for robust security measures?

-Addressing new threats, evolving compliance requirements, and building resilience against emerging risks using AI
+This roundtable discussion will focus on addressing new threats, evolving compliance requirements, and building resilience against emerging risks using AI.

 Afternoon Track 1